Discovering the Rich History of a Small Southern Town

-Mrs Busby began to tell me some of the fascinating facts about the families that lived all over the community.
+Mrs. Busby began to tell me some of the fascinating facts about the families that lived all over the community.
 I recognized some of the houses and businesses that were built by the sons and grandsons of these same founding residents.

 She first began telling me about this small house and how it came to be situated next to her son's mother in law's house.
 When he came home from the war in the early 1948's he bought a kit that was made available to the returning soldiers.
 He built this small home for himself and his wife on the back edge of his wife's family property with re-purposed wood from the army barracks in Cullman.

 Mrs. Busby was happy to relive these memories with me and she was very eager to tell me about the people that lived all around me and all across the town.
-There were old houses that I recognized from her description and I began to feel connected to the Chapman family, the Perkins' family and the McDonald family.
-All of these names I had seen in passing, but had not realized they had all shared the same history in this old community.
+There were old houses that I recognized from her description and I began to feel connected to the Chapman family, the Perkins' family, and the McDonald family.
+All of these names I had seen in passing but had not realized they had all shared the same history in this old community.

 She even told me secret childhood memories about being at church when men dressed in a hood and robe walked into the church.
 The children did not know why they had entered the church but the children whispered to their mothers that they recognized their shoes.
 They knew who the men were, even though their faces were covered.
 She was embarrassed by this memory.
 She did not want me to dwell on this piece of information because she assured me that these type of men did not still live in this community.
 The men that remained had moved past their prejudices and their innocent participation of this secret group.
 She was not even able to bring herself to use the name of the group.
-She saw this as a sign of weakness in the part of these adults.
+She saw this as a sign of weakness on the part of these adults.
 She was a very intelligent woman.

-Mrs Busby told me of the mine explosion in 1922 that affected so many families in the communities.
-With over forty men killed she remembered this day vividly.
+Mrs. Busby told me of the mine explosion in 1922 that affected so many families in the communities.
+With over eighty men killed she remembered this day vividly.
 She was able to name most of the men that had died in this explosion.
 She shared with me how her mother took her by the hand and walked to the mine to stand at the entrance waiting for the survivors to exit the mine.